-Cornbread stuffing is a crumbly and flavor-packed holiday side dish that’s simple to prepare and delicious to enjoy!
+This Cornbread Dressing is a flavor-packed holiday side dish that's simple to prepare and delicious to enjoy!

 - 10 cups toasted cornbread cubes*

 - 2 cups chopped onion, white or yellow

 - 2 sweet apples, cored and chopped (no need to peel)

 - 1 1/2 cups chicken or turkey stock